-Restaurant labor costs, like labor costs in the rest of the economy, typically consume a large number of a restaurant’s expenses.
+Restaurant labor costs, like labor costs in the rest of the economy, typically account for a large portion of a restaurant’s expenses.

 Those costs are rising.

-Rising restaurant labor costs are a challenge.
-Managing those costs while also dealing with increasingly scarce labor will present an ongoing and very complex challenge for the entire industry.
-Finding a solution to this challenge for your restaurant can be the key to ongoing success and can give you a leg up on competitors who are not as responsive.
+Rising restaurant labor and operating costs present a challenge.
+Managing those costs while dealing with increasingly scarce labor will present an ongoing and complex challenge for the entire industry.
+Finding a solution to this challenge for your restaurant can be the key to ongoing success and can give you a leg up on less responsive competitors.

 Payroll is complicated.
 It’s not always easy to track every dollar you save and spend, but it’s essential.
-There are hourly wages, payroll taxes, and gratuity.
+There are hourly wages, payroll taxes, and gratuities.

 Few business segments are struggling more than the restaurant industry to adapt to rising labor costs.
-Even in markets where the legal minimum wage is $8 per hour, workers and elected officials are rallying to nearly double that standard to $15 per hour.
-Yet while that’s an extreme example of the changes afoot in the national labor market, even modest wage increases can have a profound impact on an operation’s profitability.
+As labor costs continue to rise, even modest wage increases can profoundly impact an operation’s profitability.
 Monitoring labor costs is more crucial than ever, but thankfully, back-office systems can automate and help lower labor costs.
-In this article, you’ll learn four ways successful restaurants use these tools to optimize their labor costs.
+In this article, you’ll learn how successful restaurants use these tools to optimize their average labor cost percentage.
 But first, let’s answer a few specific questions like: what is labor cost percentage, and what is a good percentage of labor cost?

 What is restaurant labor cost percentage?

-Restaurant labor cost percentage is a metric that ties the cost of labor directly to revenue.
-When you calculate labor cost percentage, you determine how much money you spend on labor to bring in revenue.
+Restaurant labor cost percentage is a metric that ties total labor costs directly to revenue.
+When calculating labor cost percentage, you determine how much money you spend on labor to bring in revenue.
 Most often, labor cost is calculated as a percentage of overall sales.

 How do you calculate labor costs in a restaurant?

 Calculating restaurant labor cost percentage is pretty simple.
-Just take the total cost of labor over a desired period and divide it by the total sales from that same period.
+Just divide the total cost of labor over a desired period by the total sales from that same period.
 Payroll/revenue=restaurant labor cost.
 You can determine labor cost percentage per day, week, month, or even year with a simple formula.
 Here’s an example.

 If your restaurant paid employees $4,000 in a week and brought in $10,000 in revenue, a labor cost percentage calculation would be as follows: